cerdamejiaj/about-me/README.md

 When I turned eleven, I moved to the United States with my mom.
 Here my I became even more intrigued with technology, I wanted to learn everything about computers, how videos games were created and also websites.
 My first career thought was to become a video game designer because I was so amazed how video games developers created games with such high resolution and mechanics.
 As I interacted more with computers and videos games, I became curios of how these things were created and worked.
 My curiosity took me to the world of computer programing language.

-Th fist time I started learning a programing language was in middle school and it was html and css.
-Which are use for creating websites.
+The first programing language I started learning was HTML and CSS, which are for web developing.